 5) Synthesize genetics and cellular biology, with human origins and variation.

 6) Identify the varieties of human biological and cultural adaptations, and their interactions; re-frame the debate between nature & nurture.

-7) Apply a basic knowledge of human skeletal anatomy to subdisciplines of physical anthropology.
+7) Apply a basic knowledge of human skeletal anatomy to subdisciplines of biological anthropology.